Welcome to Cusco, Peru, the unique ancient Inca capital. Full of mystical places and legendary attractions, there are so many things to see in Cusco.

 Entrance Fee Chocolate Museum: free of charge

-If you have a sweet tooth like me, I highly recommend you trying the chocolate from the Cusco region.
+If you have a sweet tooth like me, I highly recommend you try the chocolate from the Cusco region.
 Whether in the form of hot chocolate, chocolate bars, or chocolates, the chocolate here is a dream.

 So what could be better than a visit to the Cusco Chocolate Museum?
 Here you’ll find exactly what you’d expect from a chocolate museum: lots and lots of chocolate.
 Learn about the history of chocolate in Peru and discover some fantastic treats along the way.